January Gardening Tips

 - Order your small fruit plants like strawberry, blueberry, and blackberry for a mid-March planting.

-- January and February is the time to start pruning grapevines.
+- January and February are the times to prune grapevines.

-- You can start cool-season vegetables (broccoli, cabbage, carrots, cauliflower, collards, kale, lettuce, mustard, onions, garden peas, radishes, rutabagas, spinach, turnips) from seed indoors during the month of January.
-Plant these cool-season veggies outside in the garden in February.
+- You can start cool season vegetables (broccoli, cabbage, carrots, cauliflower, collards, kale, lettuce, mustard, onions, garden peas, radishes, rutabagas, spinach, and turnips) indoors from seed in January.
+Plant these cool-season veggie outside in the garden in February.